 On rare occasions, I encounter a frozen menu bar on my Mac.
-Perhaps you too have encountered a scenario where the beach ball appears when hovering over the menu bar.
+Perhaps you have also faced a scenario where the beach ball appears when hovering over the menu bar.
 A lot of time, this can be resolved by killing the single app that’s causing problems.
-In other situations, you may need to completely kill and restart the menu bar to do the job.
+However, in other situations, you may need to completely kill and restart the menu bar to do the job.

-The menu bar, more specifically the menu bar extras located on the right side of the screen, is controlled by the SystemUIServer process on OS X. Therefore, killing SystemUIServer will result in the menu bar restarting.
+The menu bar, more specifically the menu bar extras located on the right side of the screen, is controlled by the SystemUIServer process on macOS.
+Therefore, killing SystemUIServer will result in the menu bar restarting.
+Here’s how.

-Since there’s no way to restart the menu bar from the menu bar interface itself, you can use one of the following two methods to kill SystemUIServer and give it a friendly push.
+Since there’s no way to quit and refresh the menu bar from the menu bar interface itself, you can use one of the following two methods to kill SystemUIServer and give it a friendly push.

-Step 2: while on the Memory tab, search for SystemUIServer in the search box at the top-right.
+- While on the Memory tab, search for SystemUIServer in the search box at the top-right.

-Step 3: highlight the SystemUIServer process, click the ‘x’ button in the upper left-hand corner, and click Force Quit
+- Select the SystemUIServer process, hit the X button in the upper left-hand corner, and click Force Quit.

 Although it should be rare, in times of need, this command is good to have in your back pocket.
 It will thus allow you to get back to work without an overly long interruption (restarting your Mac).